Why use Secondary Sources?

 Journals and journal articles contain current scholarly opinion and analysis on your topic.
 Academics or practitioners who have expertise in specific areas of law usually write journal articles.
 It is important to distinguish between literature in 'academic' journals and 'industry' literature.
 See the Journals & Journal Articles pages for further details.

-The Australian Guide to Legal Citation 4th edition (AGLC4) is the standard citation style used in legal writing in Australian law schools.
+The Australian Guide to Legal Citation 4th edition (AGLC4) (PDF, 3.25MB) is the standard citation style used in legal writing in Australian law schools.
 See Part III - Secondary Sources of the AGLC for citing secondary sources.